 What are some of the health topics taught in the program?

-The curriculum contains information about health literacy, hypertension, diabetes, hypoglycemia, obesity, portion control and healthy eating tips, interpreting Rx prescriptions, communicating with a health professional, tobacco use and intervention, cultural competency, oral health, health screenings, and stress management.
-Additional topics include asthma awareness, bullying prevention, heat & sun safety awareness, mental health awareness, and substance misuse prevention.
+The curriculum contains eleven lesson modules focused on the following topics: privacy, health literacy, & cultural competency; hypertension & diabetes; obesity & healthy eating; oral health; mental health wellness; asthma awareness; bullying prevention; heat & sun safety awareness; substance misuse prevention; functional foods; and teen relationships.
 This curriculum serves as a tool for sharing health messages in your community and will enhance the classroom and lab knowledge if taught in a school setting.
-This training can be delivered to health science classes, family and consumer science classes, mayor’s health councils, 4-H groups or other organizations that have an interest in promoting a culture of wellness.
+An optional lesson module focused on illness & injury (I2) simulation can be an implementation guide for teachers.
+The (I2) simulation was created with the goal of increasing empathy through simulating prevalent illnesses and injuries found across the South, specifically in Mississippi.
+The JrMWV training can be delivered to health science classes, family and consumer science classes, mayor’s health councils, 4-H groups, or other organizations that have an interest in promoting a culture of wellness.

 Bullying is personal to Je'Kylynn Steen, whose experiences as a victim and witness, helped give her insight into a project that can help others who may face the same challenges.